 Southern Africa.
 Data for 1938 backwards projected with estimates inferred from heights and ISR, for Angola, Botswana (1913), Malawi, Mauritius (1870-1913), Namibia (1870-1880), South Africa (1870), Swaziland (1929), and Zambia.
 Namibia, 1890-1900, assumed to be the same as for blacks in Cape Colony, from Simkins et al. (1989); 1929-1938, from Notkola et al. (2000), estimated from Northern Namibia’s figures adjusted with the ratio all Namibia to Northern Namibia c.
 1960.
 South Africa, 1880-1913, estimates from Simkins et al. (1989).
 For Zimbabwe, Riley (2005b), following Condé (1973), assigned 26.4 to the 1930s, so I have assigned the minimum goalpost over 1870-1929.
 Botswana’s (but for 1913), Lesotho’s, and Swaziland’s (but for 1929), were assumed to be identical to Namibia’s.
 Madagascar’s, assumed to as Mauritius’s and Mozambique’s as Malawi’s.

-Most data come from the MOxLAD database for Latin America (Astorga et al. 2003) -(supplemented with the working sheets prepared by Shane and Barbara Hunt and kindly provided by Pablo Astorga)- and Arriaga (1968).
+Most data come from Arriaga (1968) and the MOxLAD database for Latin America (Astorga et al. 2003) (supplemented with the working sheets prepared by Shane and Barbara Hunt which have been kindly provided by Pablo Astorga).
 In addition, national sources used are:

 Argentina, 1870-1890, Recchini de Lattes and Lattes (1975).